 In response to the lawsuit, the repairman’s employer denied responsibility for Betty’s death by arguing that its worker acted entirely on his own.

-However, Chris and Ray investigated the killer’s background and found pages upon pages of corporate documents showing that the cable TV operator should have recognized he was a risk to Betty and every other customer he encountered.
+However, Chris investigated the killer’s background and found pages upon pages of corporate documents showing that the Fortune 100 company should have recognized he was a risk to Betty and every other customer he encountered.

 Those internal records revealed that the killer made multiple desperate pleas to company supervisors about his worsening financial problems and personal issues.
 One week before the murder, he told them he was “not okay” before asking if he could borrow money.
 After his supervisors did nothing, he started stealing from elderly customers.